missionpinball/mpf-docs/displays/display/index.rst

          width: 640
          height: 480

-Note that the lcd display above also has an setting ``default: true``.
+The "lcd" display above also has a setting ``default: true``.
 As you can imagine, when you have more than one display, then when you are setting up content to be shown on the display, you have to specify which display you want it to show up on.
 Picking one display to be your default is the display that's